hemanthkumargr/docs/thirdPartyModules/PayPal-Advance-Configuration.md

 * `signature` - the PayPal API signature.
 * `returnUrl` - the destination in your app you want the user to come to after he/she has completed their experience on PayPal's site.
 * `cancelUrl` - the destination in your app if he/she cancels the payment on PayPal's site.
+* `captureShipping` - boolean indicating whether or not PayPal should capture shipping information.
+The default is set to false.
 * `additionalConfig` - You have an opportunity to configure a logo image and some CSS values that affect the visual experience for the user on PayPal's site.
 * `userRedirectUrl` - the PayPal API user redirect URL.
 This is pre-configured per environment in Broadleaf.